tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

   ![alpaca-get-barset](Images/alpaca-get-barset.png)

-* The DataFrame object from the Alpaca SDK contains an outer level (`level 0`) that is not needed, drop this level using the `df.droplevel` function.
+* The DataFrame object from the Alpaca SDK contains an outer level (`level 0`) that is not needed.
+Drop this level using the `df.droplevel` function.
 Simulating stock price trajectory involves analyzing the closing prices of a stock.
 Therefore, it's best to drop the extraneous columns for the `AAPL` price data received from the Alpaca API.

   ![dataframe-drop-columns](Images/dataframe-drop-columns.png)